- Better Choice

 - Eat Less

-- Crimson snapper is a tropical species caught in the NT.
+- Crimson snapper is a tropical fish species caught in QLD, the NT and WA.

+Independent fishery observer programs are an important method of verifying protected species interactions, as well as other fishery impacts, such as the type and volume of discarded catch.
 Independent observer coverage of trawl fisheries in NT indicates interactions with sawfish, dolphins and hammerhead sharks, although it is unlikely the catch level is contributing to further declines in the populations of these species.

 - Say No